Politics in The Simpsons: Real-world politics

 The Simpsons has alluded to politicians throughout its run, sometimes resulting in media attention.
 Presidents George H. W. Bush and Bill Clinton were both parodied multiple times in the series.
-The season 8 episode "Treehouse of Horror VII" parodied the 1996 presidential election by presenting both candidates as evil alien imposters, insisting that voters must still choose one of them because of a two-party system.
+The season 8 episode "Treehouse of Horror VII" parodied the 1996 presidential election by presenting both Clinton and Bob Dole as evil alien imposters, insisting that voters must still choose one of them because of a two-party system.
 The season 11 episode "Bart to the Future" received attention for mentioning a future Trump presidency 16 years before it occurred.
 Then-incumbent Prime Minister of the United Kingdom Tony Blair voiced himself in a cameo appearance in the season 15 episode "The Regina Monologues".
 United States Secretary of Commerce Robert Reich appeared as himself in the season 33 episode "Poorhouse Rock".
 New York mayor Bill de Blasio made two appearances as himself on the show.
 Arnold Schwarzenegger is portrayed as the president in The Simpsons Movie.

 The show has also been referenced in politics.
 Senator Ted Cruz incorporated references to the show as part of his political identity despite strong backlash from writers and cast members.
 Secretary of State Mike Pompeo was the subject of controversy after using an image of Lisa Simpson on Twitter in a way that critics said was contrary to the character's beliefs.
 Several phrases coined by The Simpsons have played a role in political lexicon.
 "Saying the quiet part loud" was popularized as a political expression following its use in the season 6 episode "A Star Is Burns".
 The derogatory term for the French, "cheese eating surrender monkeys", has been adopted by conservative personalities, including Jonah Goldberg in particular.